This Facebook exchange about trying to buy a blue bucket is just the content we needed today

 Well now he’s got a book out with the very best – How to (Almost) Make Friends on the Internet – and it’s a fabulously funny read.

-And this is one of them, an all-time classic, in which he tried to buy a blue bucket that may or may not be for sale.
+And this is one of them, an all-time classic in which he tries to buy a blue bucket that may or may not be for sale.

 1.